Celestial Defense of Atlanta Georgia has over 30 years experience helping contractors nationwide with computer forensic and data security issues.

 There are other reasons for practicing good security fundamentals other than the obvious.
 Perhaps the most significant is that should an organization’s sensitive data be compromised and the organization seeks damages or recourse against the offending party, one of the hurdles that must be cleared is that the organization will have to show that it made reasonable efforts to protect the data.
 If the organization does not have good fundamentals it will have a much harder time in making its case.

 Security fundamentals are, essentially, of three types.
 They are physical access controls, authentication controls and authorization controls.
+These tend to be many of the security controls incorporated by NIST 800-171 and imposed by the DoD regulations involving safeguarding of CUI.

 As the name implies, physical access controls involve physical access to the device where the data resides.
 Typically, if physical access of a device can be achieved then other types of security measures such as passwords can be easily defeated.